FAA-VAIL-Project/sds/docs/best_practises_python.md

-# sds - Python - Standards
+# SDS - Python - Standards

 Here you will find all the standards and best practices to be followed when developing software with the Python programming language for the FAA-VAIL project.